|RFC-0141: CTF Process|

 Tier 1 (starting)

-Because one of the goals of the CTS is to ensure compatibility, and a critical sign of incompatibility is when a platform or SDK release breaks a customer due to a change in behavior, we propose introducing the following policy as soon as possible:
+Because one of the goals of the CTF is to ensure compatibility, and a critical sign of incompatibility is when a platform or SDK release breaks a customer due to a change in behavior, we propose introducing the following policy as soon as possible:

-If a platform or SDK release causes an SDK roll failure or a failed canary release due to backwards incompatible changes to Fuchsia PlaSA API or behavior, the author of that breaking change is responsible for ensuring there is documentation for the new behavior and a CTS test that covers the new behavior.
-If it is not currently possible to write CTS tests for that surface area element, then the team that owns that PlaSA element must prioritize a plan for developing them.
+If a platform or SDK release causes an SDK roll failure or a failed canary release due to backwards incompatible changes to Fuchsia PlaSA API or behavior, the author of that breaking change is responsible for ensuring there is documentation for the new behavior and a CTF test that covers the new behavior.
+If it is not currently possible to write CTF tests for that surface area element, then the team that owns that PlaSA element must prioritize a plan for developing them.

 If the behavior is intended to be undocumented, then an exception to the above may be granted.
 The exception may involve documenting the fact that the behavior is intentionally undocumented, or providing tools to users to help them identify the fact that they are relying on undocumented behavior.

 New SDK-facing features

 We expect developers to start to develop platform testing capabilities alongside new SDK-facing features.

 All additions to the PlaSA (e.g., new SDK tools, FIDL protocols or methods, and C++ headers) shipped with partner or public SDKs require CTF tests.
 Anyone taking a new API element through API Review and including it in a public or partner SDK must have a plan to include CTF tests with their new API.